Meet the next member of Runna's tech support team(?)

 • Spoke to roughly 100 residents a day door-to-door to assist and encourage Census completion, negotiating with unwilling respondents and adapting my approach to each household — achieved the highest completion rate in my team of 12.

-03 — The Elephant in the Room
+03 — The Elephant on the track

 Bonus #1